dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0801.md

 Conclusion

 The OCP is one of the driving forces behind the architecture of systems.
 The goal is to make the system easy to extend without incurring a high impact of change.
 This goal is accomplished by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components.

-75

-This page intentionally left blank

-9LSP:  The  Liskov

-Substitution

-Principle

-77